-While the agency has currently been able to pay its operating costs and debt service payments, actual revenues continue to run below projected revenues.
-Since 2000, the agency has taken numerous measures to help bridge the gap between actual and projected revenues, including establishing the toll rate stabilization fund, implementing toll rate increases, defeasing debt with proceeds from the settlement of the Orange County bankruptcy, and reducing operational costs by competitively bidding the major operations related contracts.
-The agency has achieved the required coverage ratio of 1.3x annual debt service since the bonds were issued; however, absent capital infusion, it was anticipated that compliance would not be maintained as early as fiscal year 2007.
+While the agency has historically and currently been able to pay its operating costs and debt service payments, actual revenues continue to run below revenues projected by an independent traffic and revenue consultant at the time of financing.
+Since 2000, the agency has taken numerous measures to help bridge the gap between actual and projected revenues, including establishing the toll rate stabilization fund, which is an indentured fund designed primarily for payment of future debt service, implementing toll rate increases, defeasing debt with proceeds from the settlement of the Orange County bankruptcy, and reducing operational costs by competitively bidding the major operations related contracts.
+Since the bonds were issued, the agency has achieved the required coverage ratio through current year revenues and the use of its toll rate stabilization fund, including amounts received from F/ETCA mitigation payments as described below.
+In May 2011, the agency amended the master indentures and restructured \$430 million of its convertible capital appreciation bonds as discussed in note 6(a) and changed the debt service coverage ratio from 1.3x to 1.0x with the ability to use cash available in reserves to meet the debt service coverage ratio requirement, while being required to optimize net toll revenues on an annual basis.